Marcham: Air crash

 On 11 February 1942 an Armstrong Whitworth Whitley V bomber aircraft, N1439 of No. 10 Operational Training Unit RAF, took off from RAF Abingdon for night circuit training.
 A minute later it crashed in Upwood Park in the north of Marcham parish and burst into flames.
 The crash was ascribed to an error by the trainee pilot.
 Three of the four crew were killed.
 The survivor, Sgt DE Hughes, was hospitalised in the Radcliffe Infirmary in Oxford and survived the rest of the War.

 Amenities

 Marcham has a Church of England Primary School.
 Denman College, the National Federation of Women's Institutes' residential adult education college, is in Marcham, though in 2020 the NFWI announced plans for its closure.
 Marcham Football Club plays in North Berks Football League Division Two.
 President and Life Member of the Berks & Bucks Football Association and North Berks Football League, W.J.
 Gosling, was born in the village in 1928.
 Marcham Cricket club plays in the Oxfordshire Cricket Association League.
 Marcham Centre was opened on 19 June 2020 providing Marcham with a village hall, Multi-Use Games Area (MUGA) and playing fields.
 Marcham has a village shop and post office called MVS.

 Transport

-Two bus routes serve Marcham: The X1, which is operated by Thames Travel, links Marcham with Abingdon, Oxford and Wantage, and route 15, which is operated by Pulhams Coaches, links Marcham with Abingdon and Witney.
+Oxford Bus Company operate two bus routes that serve Marcham: The X1/X15 links Marcham with Abingdon, Oxford, Wantage and Witney.